xhensilahoxha/xhensilahoxha/README.md

 # Hi, I’m Xhensila 👋

 I am a **Master’s student in Artificial Intelligence at FAU Erlangen–Nürnberg** with a strong interest in applying AI and machine learning to real-world challenges.
-I am passionate about moving toward **machine learning engineering** roles in the future.

 I enjoy working on projects where I can:
 - Transform raw data into **actionable insights**